Camping & Wilderness Cabins

 The Windward Coast

-Kahana Bay Beach Park -- Under Tahiti-like cliffs, with a beautiful, gold-sand crescent beach framed by pine-needle casuarina trees, Kahana Bay Beach Park is a place of serene beauty.
-You can swim, bodysurf, fish, hike, picnic, or just sit and listen to the trade winds whistle through the beach pines (and sometimes, cars—the campsite is along Kamehameha Highway).
+Kahana Bay Beach Park ★—Lying under Tahiti-like cliffs, with a beautiful gold-sand crescent beach framed by pine-needle casuarina trees, Kahana Bay Beach Park is a place of serene beauty.
+You can swim, bodysurf, fish, hike, and picnic or just sit and listen to the trade winds whistle through the beach pines (and sometimes, cars—the campsite is along Kamehameha Highway).

-Kahana Bay Beach Park is in the 52 to 222 block of Kamehameha Highway (Hwy.
+Kahana Bay Beach Park is set in the 52-222 block of Kamehameha Highway (Hwy.
 83) in Kahana.
 From Waikiki, take the H-1 west to the Likelike Highway (Hwy.
 63).
 Continue north on the Likelike, through the Wilson Tunnel, turning left on Hwy.
 83; Kahana Bay is 13 miles down the road on the right.
-You can also get there via TheBus no. 55.
+You can also get here via TheBus no. 55.

 The North Shore

-The recreation area is on Kamehameha Highway (Hwy.
+The recreation area is located on Kamehameha Highway (Hwy.
 83) between Laie and Kahuku.
 Take the H-2 to Hwy.
 99 to Hwy.
 83 (both roads are called Kamehameha Hwy.); continue on Hwy.
 83, just past Kahuku.
 You can also get here via TheBus no. 55.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.